FAQ

 All Pinnacle drivers are required to have a valid DOT physical.
 Drivers who fail to maintain their valid DOT physical can be subject to de-lease.

-Driveaway – no truck required
+Driveaway – No truck required

 Toter/Over Dimensional – You will have to provide either your own truck or have access to a truck that someone will sign a power of attorney over to you for your use.
 The Toter division also has a truck for lease.